abukowski21/SAMI3-GITM-python/README.md

 `cd` into it

 `git checkout develop`
+> (or use `git checkout -b develop origin/develop` if using an older version of git)

+Then check the README file for updated feature list & further instructions.

 ----

 Feel free to fork this, make changes you like to the existing files & functions, or make your own stuff!
-Some ideas on changes that need to be made: